 The first consideration when deciding on your next vacuum is the type of flooring.
 Generally, upright vacuum cleaners are better for cleaning carpets.
 Canister-style vacuums are better for hardwood or tile flooring.
 However, it’s also vital to consider if you need to vacuum a staircase because canister vacuums are more suited to those areas.

-Typically, most homes have a combination of carpeted and hard floors.
-In this case, there are some excellent choices of canister-style vacuums.
+Typically, most homes have a combination of carpeted floors, vinyl plank floors and hardwood floors.
+In this case, there are some excellent choices of canister-style vacuums or stick type vacuums.
 Some of the best models have motorized floor nozzles for cleaning deep-pile carpets.
-Then other attachments make cleaning hardwood floors or stairs a breeze.
+Then various other attachments make cleaning hardwood floors or stairs a breeze.

 2. Choose a Vacuum Cleaner with the Best Performance

 A vacuum cleaner’s performance determines how easy or difficult it is to suck up dust, dirt, and debris.
 Its performance depends on several factors, including airflow, type of motor, filters, and kind of power head.
 The best vacuum models have strong airflow with various suction adjustments.

 Here are some handy tips on how to measure a vacuum cleaner’s performance:

 - Airflow—This is the amount of air flowing through the vacuum and is rated in cubic feet per minute (CFM).
 The larger the airflow, the better the cleaning power.

 - Water lift—This measurement tells you the real suction power of the vacuum.
 A vacuum with a high-water lift will pick up larger debris easier.

 3. Consider Footfall, the Types of Dirt, and Pet Hair